The Tourist Trap

-Pre-COVID, Tourism was booming in the Queenstown Lakes district.
-With this growth, tourism provided many benefits to the economy, local community, and related industries.
-However, tourism also placed considerable strain on the community and the volume of tourists was being questioned.
-The lack of overseas tourists in the country due to COVID-19 and subsequent boarder restrictions has had significant impacts on the industry.
+Then COVID-19 came along.
+The lack of overseas visitors the country saw due to its closed boarders had significant impact on the industry.
 In just one year $15.6b had been lost to the New Zealand economy, including a drop of $1.7b in GST to the government from international visitors - source

-From another angle, it has also created a unique opportunity to pause and reflect on the negative impacts that high volume tourism has had on both the environment and communities alike.
-This reflection is a global industry trend, and has been keeping RTO’s busy as of late, juggling between their role to help support local businesses whilst racing the clock to implement a roadmap for a more sustainable tourism blueprint when international travel resumes.
+On the flip side, it also created a unique opportunity to pause and reflect on the negative impacts that high-volume tourism has had on both the environment and communities alike.
+This reflection is a global industry trend, which has been keeping Regional Tourism Organisations (RTO’s) busy juggling between supporting the local visitor economy whilst rethinking more sustainable avenues for a better tourism future.

 A Better Future.

-We began with our Discovery, which immediately picked up on the strengths and weaknesses of their current communication and channel strategies.
-These opportunities to course correct could then be addressed over a series of projects specifically focused around improving their website, content messaging and overall customer journey.
-Within each project being implemented, there is also a focus on strengthening the organisation from within, developing LWT’s capability to own and deliver the work moving forward themselves, which helps ensure lasting impact moving forward.
+The process began with a Discovery, which immediately picked up on the strengths and weaknesses of their current communication and channel strategies.
+These opportunities to course correct would then be addressed over a series of programmes specifically focused around improving their website, content messaging and overall customer journey.
+Within each programme being implemented, there was also a focus on strengthening the organisation from within, developing LWT’s capability to own and deliver the programme themselves moving forward.

-A comprehensive digital strategy - developing clear roadmap that can deliver on the strategic priorities
+3. Invest in a comprehensive digital strategy - developing clear roadmap that can deliver on the strategic priorities, vs a siloed approach